mkalka1/mkalka1.github.io/index.md

 ### Professional Background

 Management / Technology professional with proven ability to lead Strategic Initiatives for about 20+ years within Financial/Payment Industry, Healthcare, Oil & Gas.
 Strong experience in enterprise-wide Transformation Programs using LEAN principles and by applying Project / Program Management, Process Improvement and Change Management skills.
 Effective Relationship Management, Conflict Management / Negotiation skills to achieve Corporate Profitability.
-Expertise in providing strategic direction, coaching / mentoring, and professional development to the team.
+Expertise in providing strategic direction, coaching / mentoring, and professional development of the team.

 ### Project Portfolio